Inclusive and differential measurements of the $\mathrm{t\bar{t}}\gamma$ cross section and the $\mathrm{t\bar{t}}\gamma$ / $\mathrm{t\bar{t}}$ cross section ratio in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Measurement of the top quark charge asymmetry in ttg

 \section{Measurement of the top quark charge asymmetry in \texorpdfstring{\ttg}{ttg}}

-The top quark charge asymmetry in \ttg production is measured in the extended phase space, through a fit to the difference in absolute rapidity between the top quark and antiquark in the SR, shown in Fig.~\ref{fig:topdistributions}, and the jet multiplicity in the \Zg CR\@.
+The top quark charge asymmetry in \ttg production is measured in the extended phase space at the parton level, through a fit to the difference in absolute rapidity between the top quark and antiquark in the SR, shown in Fig.~\ref{fig:topdistributions}, and the jet multiplicity in the \Zg CR\@.
 The fit procedure and parametrization are described in Section~\ref{sec:stat}.
-The measured value of the charge asymmetry is $A_C=(-1.2\pm4.1\stat\pm0.9\syst)\%$, consistent with the expectation of $(-0.4\pm0.1)\%$, obtained from the \MGvATNLO MC simulation, where the uncertainty accounts for the choice of \muR and \muF, and PDFs, including \alpS variations.
+The measured value of the charge asymmetry is $A_C=(-1.2\pm4.1\stat\pm0.9\syst)\%$, consistent with the expectation of $(-0.4\pm0.1)\%$, obtained from the \MGvATNLO MC simulation of \ttg production, where the uncertainty accounts for the choice of \muR and \muF, and PDFs, including \alpS variations.
+The \ttg decay process is simulated without including any charge asymmetry.
 The precision of this measurement is heavily limited by the statistical uncertainty, both of the data and the simulated signal samples, and further investigations will be needed as new data become available, in order to have sensitivity to new physics scenarios that might alter the expected value.